-A major portion of the Project Area lies in the territory attributed to the Nisenan tribe, a branch of the Maidu group of the Penutial language family.
+A major portion of the city of Sacramento lies in the territory attributed to the Nisenan tribe, a branch of the Maidu group of the Penutial language family.
 Tribes of this language family dominated the Central Valley, San Francisco Bay area, and western Sierra Nevada foothills when European immigrants first arrived.
-The southern portion of the Project Area was controlled at the time of contact by the Plains Miwok, one of five separate cultural linguistic groups of the Eastern Miwok.
+The southern portion of the Ordinance Area was controlled at the time of contact by the Plains Miwok, one of five separate cultural linguistic groups of the Eastern Miwok.

-Previous surveys since 1930 have recorded approximately 80 archaeological sites within the Project Area.
+Previous surveys since 1930 have recorded approximately 80 archaeological sites within the city.
 The types of archaeological resources discovered include village sites, smaller occupation or special-use sites, and lithic scatters.
-Native American use of the Project Area focused on higher spots along the rivers, creeks, and sloughs that provided water and sources of food.
+Native American use of the Ordinance Area focused on higher spots along the rivers, creeks, and sloughs that provided water and sources of food.

-Over the years the City has, consistent with general plan policies, undertaken various historical resource studies in an effort to identify historical resources.
-The majority of the historical resources listed in the Sacramento Register of Historic and Cultural Resources are located within the Central City grid.
-There are 32 City designated historic districts in the city.
-Additionally, there are resources located in the Project Area that are listed as California Points of Interest, California Landmarks, California Register of Historical Resources, and the National Register of Historic Places..
+Over the years the City has undertaken several surveys of historic buildings in an effort to establish historic districts.
+The majority of the historic resources and landmarks in the city are located within the Central City grid.
+There are 31 City designated historic districts in the city.
+There are approximately 104 resources listed as California Points of Historical Interest, California Landmarks, and California Register Historical Resources.
+Fifty-seven properties in the city are listed on the National Register of Historic Places.